SIGN UP FOR NEWSLETTER

 Unmarried women also keep the fast sometimes either for their fiancés or desired life partners.
 In the modern era, men have started fasting too to express their love for their better half.

-The word ‘Karva Chauth’ is a combination of two words: ‘Karva’ meaning a small earthen pot of water and ‘chauth’ meaning ‘fourth’ in Hindi.
+The word ‘Karwa Chauth’ is a combination of two words: ‘Karwa’ meaning a small earthen pot of water and ‘chauth’ meaning ‘fourth’ in Hindi.
 So this auspicious festival falls on the 4th day of the waning moon (that is, after Sharad Purnima) in the Hindu month of Kartik.
-In other words, Karva Chauth comes exactly 9 days before Diwali every year.
+In other words, Karwa Chauth comes exactly 9 days before Diwali every year.

 The festival is quite popular across the northern states of India including Uttarakhand, Uttar Pradesh, Himachal Pradesh, Jammu and Kashmir, Haryana, Punjab, Rajasthan, Chhattisgarh, Madhya Pradesh, and Gujarat.